 At that same meeting, a proposal was made regarding paragraph 8 of the Challenges (document S2/C Rev. 1) and that proposal was displayed on the screen.
 The published document does not correctly reflect the proposal.
 Paragraph 8 of S2/C Rev. 1 should read:

-Policy frameworks are required that address the digital divide that drive economic development and social wellbeing, especially in developing and least developed countries are required.
-The adherence to the concept of “access for all ICTs”, especially around broadband provision in developing countries and least developed countries is important.
+Policy frameworks and other initiatives [including establishment of IXPs and the other measures called for in Recommendation ITU-T D.50 and its Supplements] are required that address the digital divide that drive economic development and social wellbeing, especially in developing and least developed countries.
+The adherence to the concept of access for all to ICT, including to broadband in developing countries and least developed countries is important.

 At that same meeting, a proposal was made to add, in square brackets, a new item 2(l) to Action Line C5 of the Vision (document V2-C-ALC5) and that proposal was displayed on the screen.
 The published document does not correctly reflect the proposal.
 Paragraph item 2(l) of V2-C-ALC5 should read:

-2(l)
+2(l) [Recognize the need for international agreement to cooperate on security matters and to avoid unilateral assertions of national laws and to avoid extra-territorial actions.
+In this context, states shall individually and collectively endeavour to ensure the security and robustness of international telecommunication networks in a manner that respects and upholds their human rights obligations, and they should consider best practices regarding human rights, in particular those put forward by civil society organizations.]